cloudmesh-community/book/chapters/class/e516-definition.md

 * Compare different definitions of cloud computing.
 * Review the History of cloud computing.
 * Identify trends.
 * The current hot job is *data engineer* which is sought after more than data scientists (a new trend).
-You have chosen the right course ::-):
+You have chosen the right course :smile:

 ---